read this poet's poems

 Thomas recorded radio shows and worked as a scriptwriter for the BBC.
 Between 1945 and 1949, he wrote, narrated, or assisted with over a hundred radio broadcasts.
 In one show, "Quite Early One Morning," he experimented with the characters and ideas that would later appear in his poetic radio play Under Milk Wood (1953).

 In 1947 Thomas was awarded a Traveling Scholarship from the Society of Authors.
 He took his family to Italy, and while in Florence, he wrote In Country Sleep, And Other Poems (Dent, 1952), which includes his most famous poem, "Do not go gentle into that good night."
 When they returned to Oxfordshire, Thomas began work on three film scripts for Gainsborough Films.
-The company soon went bankrupt, and Thomas's scripts, "Me and My Bike," "Rebecca's Daughters," and "The Beach at Falesa," were made into films.
+The company soon went bankrupt, but Thomas's scripts, "Me and My Bike," "Rebecca's Daughters," and "The Beach at Falesa," were made into films.
 They were later collected in Dylan Thomas: The Filmscripts (JM Dent & Sons, 1995).

 Thomas toured America four times, with his last public engagement taking place at the City College of New York.
 A few days later, he collapsed in the Chelsea Hotel after a long drinking bout at the White Horse Tavern.
 On November 9, 1953, he died at St. Vincent's Hospital in New York City at the age of thirty-nine.
 He had become a legendary figure, both for his work and the boisterousness of his life.
-He was buried in Laugharne, and almost thirty years later, a plaque to Dylan was unveiled in Poet's Corner, Westminster Abbey.
+He was buried in Laugharne, and almost thirty years later, a plaque to Dylan was unveiled in the Poet's Corner of Westminster Abbey.

 Collected Poems (1952)